acss-io/atomizer/docs/breakpoints.md

 }
 ```

-Breakpoints may be named anything you want, as long as the characters are valid for use in classnames.
+Breakpoints may be named anything you want, as long as the characters are valid for use in class names.

 ## Usage

-There are two ways to make use of breakpoints in your Atomizer classes: explicitly and automatically.
+There are two ways to use breakpoints in your Atomizer classes: explicitly and automatically.

 ### Explicit Breakpoints

-Append `--<breakpoint name>` to any Atomic class to associate that styling with the breakpoint of your choice.
+Append `--<breakpoint name>` to any Atomizer class to associate that styling with the breakpoint of your choice.
 For example, `D(b)--sm` and `C(#000)--md` will create the following rules in the related media queries:

 ```css
 @media screen and (min-width:700px) {